-In this experiment, as is typically the case for Tandem systems, the MLPs are trained on phonetic targets that are obtained via forced alignment on the training sentences using previously trained HMMs.
+via forced alignment on the training sentences using previously trained HMMs.
 The SRI system (DECIPHER) was used for both training and recognition [9].

-Figures 4 through 6 show the topologies for the systems of Table 2.
-Note that while the bottom three rows, which incorporate an additional layer, show substantial improvements over the three-layer system, all three 4-layer systems provide comparable improvements.
-This suggests that, at least for this task, which was large vocabulary conversational telephone speech recognition, neither the precise topology nor the training approach (piece by piece or all at once) made any significant difference.
+Figs. 4-6 show the topologies for the systems of Table II.
+Note that while the bottom three rows, which incorporate an additional layer, show substantial improvements over the three-layer system, all three four-layer systems provide comparable improvements.
+This suggests that, at least for this task, which was large-vocabulary conversational telephone speech recognition, neither the precise topology nor the training approach (piece by piece or all at once) made any significant difference.